GoBlockchainNetwork/HackathonMalaysia2018/README.md

 #### 3) You're set to Go!

-Congatulations!
+Congratulations!
 Now your team is ready to go on stage to pitch your MVP ideas to the judges and impress the whole audience!
 Good luck!